humberaquino/ogahunt/README.md

 ### Phase 2

 A better frontend experience is the goal.
 The iOS app is a bit limiting.
-A web frontend is the intention.
+A web frontend is the intention with the removal of non necessary features.
+E.g. registration.

 - [ ] Define with FW is better suited for this.
 E.g. Phoenix, LiveView or a SPA (i.e. React/Redux).
 - [ ] Implement a 1:1 feature match with the iOS app.
+- [ ] Add an initial root user after the installation who can create team admins.

+### Phase 3

+There are some improvements that can be applied to remove restrictions.
+E.g. GCS

+- [ ] Allow selecting a file storage like AWS or locally.
+- [ ] Export and import accounts ()?
+- [ ] Basic reporting